foliant-docs/docs/src/debugging_builds.md

 $ foliant make pdf --with pandoc
 ```

 Note that by default the commands within Docker containers run as root.
 So, after running a container, you can get some files owned by root in your local file system.
-To avoid this, run commands inside Docker containers as an user with the user ID and group ID of your local user on the host machine:
+To avoid this, run commands inside Docker containers as a user with the user ID and group ID of your local user on the host machine:

 ```bash
 $ docker-compose run --user="$(id -u):$(id -g)" --rm foliant make pdf --with pandoc